This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your healthcare provider will insert a catheter into a vein in your arm, neck, or leg and use an x-ray to carefully guide the catheter to your heart.
 He will inject a dye so he can see the blood vessels, muscle, or valves of your heart more clearly.
 You may get a warm feeling or slight nausea right after the dye is injected.
 This is normal, and will pass quickly.
 Your healthcare provider may remove a small sample of heart tissue and send it to a lab for testing.
 He may also open a narrow or blocked heart valve or artery.

 - The catheter may be left in place to monitor pressure in your heart.
 When the catheter is removed, a healthcare provider will apply pressure to the incision site for at least 30 minutes to help decrease the risk of bleeding.
 A collagen plug or other closure devices may be used to close the site.
-Healthcare providers will cover the site with a pressure bandage to decrease further bleeding.
+Healthcare providers will cover the site with a pressure bandage or other pressure device to help stop any bleeding.

 After your procedure: